OOPs Concepts in Java: Encapsulation, Abstraction, Inheritance, Polymorphism

 - Polymorphism

-- Classes in oops concepts in Java are "local entity" that does not require any memory space without the object.
+- Classes in Java are "local entities" that do not require any memory space without the object.

 - It is a blueprint of Java programming.
-In Java "class" keyword is used to declare a class such as objects, methods, variables, etc. that are situated inside the class.
+The class keyword is used to declare a class such as objects, methods, variables, etc. that are situated inside the class.

 - For instance, an architectural drawing of a building is called a blueprint as well as it can be called a "class" and the building that is created according to the blueprint is called an "object".